How to Get From Kathmandu to Pokhara: The Ultimate Guide

 There are around 20 flights per day, lasting around 25 minutes.

-It’s a super scenic flight, with views of the Himalaya throughout, so beyond the quick journey, you’ll have an awesome sightseeing flight, too.
+It’s a super scenic flight, with views of the Himalayas throughout, so beyond the quick journey, you’ll have an awesome sightseeing flight, too.

 COSTS AND BOOKING DETAILS FOR THE KATHMANDU TO POKHARA FLIGHT